victorgarciaesgi/vue-chart-3/README.md

 [npm-total-downloads-src]: https://img.shields.io/npm/dt/vue-chart-3.svg
 [npm-downloads-href]: https://www.npmjs.com/package/vue-chart-3

-This package is a rewrite of [vue-chartjs](https://github.com/apertureless/vue-chartjs) for Chart.js 3, but written with [vue-demi](https://github.com/vueuse/vue-demi) and Vue Composition API and Typescript in mind.
+This package is a rewrite of [vue-chartjs](https://github.com/apertureless/vue-chartjs) for Chart.js 3, but written in Typescript with [vue-demi](https://github.com/vueuse/vue-demi) and Vue Composition API.

 # Compatibility

 - Chart.js >= 3
 - Compatible with Vue 2 with `@vue/composition-api` installed and registered
 - Compatible with Vue 3

+---

 It's recommended to use this with [Volar](https://github.com/johnsoncodehk/volar) on VSCode for better props types check